 NEWPORT NEWS, Va.
-(AP) -- Another milestone is being marked for the Navy's newest aircraft carrier.
+(AP) -- Another milestone is being marked in the construction of the Navy's newest aircraft carrier.

-Construction of the Ford began in November 2009.
-The ship's christening is scheduled for Nov.
-9.
+Construction of the Ford began in November 2009 at Newport News Shipbuilding.

 The Ford is the lead ship in a new class of carriers.
 It features a new nuclear power plant, a redesigned island, electromagnetic catapults, improved weapons movement and an enhanced flight deck.